Plugin Remark Replace Words

 Strategy

-• Unicode NFC normalization to stabilize accents (é, è, ê, ô, ç, œ, ï, …).
+merged = { ...mapping.all, ...mapping[section] }to support global then section‑specific rules. - Unicode NFC normalization to stabilize accents (é, è, ê, ô, ç, œ, ï, …).

-• Ignored parents to avoid unwanted replacements:
+- Ignored parents to avoid unwanted replacements:

-• MDX JSX: a tag and any component already inserted by a previous replacement (prevents re‑traversal).
+atag and any component already inserted by a previous replacement (prevents re‑traversal).

-• Pre‑collect replacement component names (Set) to detect them during the visit and short‑circuit.
+- Pre‑collect replacement component names (Set) to detect them during the visit and short‑circuit.

-• Sort replacement keys by decreasing length to prevent overlaps (longest first).
+- Sort replacement keys by decreasing length to prevent overlaps (longest first).

-• Robust Unicode word‑boundary regex to avoid matching inside a word and when adjacent to _ - / " ' ’:
+- Robust Unicode word‑boundary regex to avoid matching inside a word and when adjacent to

-• Performance goal: avoid replacements in undesired areas, reduce false positives with the Unicode regex, and limit re‑traversal via the Set and longest‑first sort.
+blog,pages,docs,all) and print once at the end of build/dev. - Performance goal: avoid replacements in undesired areas, reduce false positives with the Unicode regex, and limit re‑traversal via the Set and longest‑first sort.

 Concrete replacement examples